craftninja/exp-starter-api/README.md

 * Change the urls of all the above badges to reflect your repositories
 * IMPORTANT: Update the `CC_TEST_REPORTER_ID` with your token in circle.yml
   * OR if you do not set up Code Climate, remove that line and also remove all "dependencies" and "test" in the circle.yml file
+* Follow instructions to set it up renaming database to something that is more useful
 * Push up the repo and watch for circle and code climate to update
 * Do your thing